Build Predictive Machine Learning with Flink | Workshop on Dec 18 | Register Now

 Data engineering has evolved from mining historical data to a more real-time, prompt-based approach.
 Instead of relying on static data, GenAI uses prompts to pull relevant data in real time.
 This shift simplifies the process by eliminating the need for complex statistical functions, replacing them with a vector search.
 Vector searches, powered by machine learning, sift through unstructured data, offering a streamlined way to find relevant data points without the need for extensive data processing.

 LLMs trained on generic, publicly available data can be enhanced with retrieval-augmented generation (RAG).
-RAG is an architectural pattern that integrates real-time, context-specific data to help LLMs generate more accurate and up-to-date responses.
+RAG is an architectural pattern that integrates real-time, context-specific data to help LLMs at prompt time.

 Traditional methods of training models on static data can lead to outdated results.
 For example, if flights are canceled due to a storm, an older model might not be aware of this recent development.
 In contrast, GenAI using an LLM-RAG pattern can access and utilize real-time data to generate more current and accurate responses.